 20

-Vector Indexing works by referencing elements directly through their indices.
-Ranges are simply as a special form of vector indexing that lazily references consecutive elements according to a specified stride.
-The general syntax is <first index>:<stride>:<last index>, where omitting <stride> defaults to a step size of 1.
+Ranges are a structured form of indexing that selects elements according to a given stride.
+Their general syntax is <first index>:<stride>:<last index>, where omitting <stride> defaults to a step size of 1.
+Ranges with unit stride maintain contiguous access patterns, while larger strides produce predictable but non-contiguous access patterns.

-In the section on reducing memory allocations, we highlighted the benefits of using views over copies when working with slices: by maintaining references to the original data, views avoid memory allocation.
-Yet, we briefly remarked that copies could outperform views in some scenarios.
+In a previous section, we highlighted the benefits of using views over copies when working with slices: by maintaining references to the original data, views avoid memory allocation.
+Yet, we also remarked that copies could outperform views in some scenarios.
 We're now in a position to explain in more depth why this occurs.

 Creating a copy of some data structure involves allocating the information in a new contiguous block of memory.
-This layout ensures that elements are stored sequentially, thus offering two key advantages: faster element retrieval and a more effective use of SIMD instructions.
+This layout ensures that elements sit next to each other, thus offering two key advantages: faster element retrieval and a more effective use of SIMD instructions.
 Views can't guarantee this property.
-If the referenced elements are scattered in memory, views will necessarily introduce irregular access patterns.
+If the referenced elements are scattered throughout memory, views will necessarily introduce irregular access patterns.

-An analogy may help clarify this.
+An analogy may help clarify this distinction.
 Imagine retrieving books from a library.
-If every book you need are neatly arranged on a single shelf, collecting them is straightforward—you move once, grab the entire stack, and proceed.
+If every book you need is neatly arranged on a single shelf, collecting them is straightforward: you move once, grab each, and proceed.
 This mirrors contiguous memory access.
-Conversely, if the books are dispersed across different floors and sections, each retrieval demands additional time and effort, akin to non-contiguous access.
-The analogy extends further: if you also have a cart that allows you to carry multiple books at once, the process becomes even more efficient.
-SIMD operations play the role of this cart.
+Conversely, if the books are dispersed across different floors and sections, each retrieval demands additional time and effort.
+This is akin to non-contiguous access.

 The following examples illustrate the potential advantages of copies compared to views.
-To ensure that the memory allocations of copies aren't distorting the results, slices will be created outside the benchmarked function,
+They're all based on the computation of a reduction operation.

 y = @view x[1:2:length(x)]